Speaking & Workshops

 THE WHAT AND WHY OF PROJECT MANAGEMENT FOR RESEARCHERS

-AN INTRODUCTION TO MIXED METHODS RESEARCH FOR SOCIAL SCIENITSTS
+AN INTRODUCTION TO MIXED METHODS RESEARCH FOR SOCIAL SCIENTISTS

 This workshop introduces participants to mixed methods research in the social sciences.
 We discuss conceptual and practical frameworks and considerations in developing, designing, and implementing mixed methods research.
 Tailored to those newer to mixed methods research who are interested in learning about it as a research approach.